-Hatton Pavilion - Toby Paterson
+Hatton Pavilion - with Toby Paterson for The Hatton Gallery & Newcastle University

 We acted as consultants at the design stage of this project as well as managing the physical build and installation of this project on 3 sites around Newcastle.